mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 I was so surprised by how open he was to share his experiences.
 He didn’t even ask me why I asked.
 He was just so vulnerable.

-Section
+## Section 4

 April 5, 2024.
 My alarm went off.
 The moment I woke up, the thought of Jonah came to mind.

 I was expecting to feel that same blanket of grief.
 But this time, the sting wasn’t as painful.
 My appetite had come back.
 I was still burdened by sadness on occasion, but it wasn’t that constant sadness that stuck like a shadow.

 Initially, I didn’t know how I felt about it.
 Maybe I was making progress.
 Time was beginning to heal the pain.
 At the same time, it felt weird that I was moving on.
-I liked liking Jonah.
+I _liked_ liking Jonah.
 Now I felt sad that my feelings for him were beginning to fade away.

 Christian said he was in town for the weekend, so I visited him with Gyuna.
-I was going to video call him about the whole situation with Jonah, but I never got around that.
+I was going to video call him about the whole situation, but I never got around to that.
 I met with Gyuna and Christian later that night.

 “He’s a cutie,” Christian said when I showed a picture of Jonah.
+It seemed to be everyone's response from those I showed a picture of him.

 “I know, he’s super cute,” I responded.